lica2025/lica2025.github.io/logistics.md

     <h2>Getting here</h2>

-    <p>Shuttles will be provided before the first and after the last day of the program.</p>
+    <p>The easiest way to reach Melbourne is through Melbourne Tullamarine Airport.
+Then, we recommend an airport Skybus to Southern Cross Station, followed by a train to Ballarat Train Station.
+Shuttles will be provided on the 3rd of August from Ballarat Train Station to Creswick and on the 15th of August from Creswick to Melbourne Tullamarine Airport.</p>

 </div>